realJohnDoe/idea-craft/memory-bank/progress.md

 ## What's Left to Build

-- Find a permanent solution for the `lucide-react` import issue, possibly by ensuring correct installation or exploring alternative icon libraries.
 - Use the newly created AttributeEditor to factor out duplicate code in ContentBody.tsx.

 - Refactor `ContentBody.tsx` into smaller, more manageable files, potentially creating reusable components for `isEditing` blocks.